Best Poker Run Prizes: Ideas That Keep Riders Coming Back

 50/50 Drawings

 Sell 50/50 tickets throughout the event.
 Half the pot goes to the winning ticket holder, half goes to the charity/organizer.
 A 150-rider event typically generates $300-$500 in 50/50 sales.
 The winner walks away with $150-$250 and everyone else contributed to the cause.
 Zero cost, pure upside.
+For more strategies on maximizing fundraising revenue, see our poker run fundraiser guide.

 When to Announce Prizes